Chapter 1 – The Good Life

 The noise now takes over the rhythm of my heartbeat.
 I allow myself a selfish thought, Just not Central park O lord.
 At this point i would rather the natural world live on then human civilization.
 Life other than us humans deserve some shot at this planet.
 Humanity had its time for five thousand years and we fucked it all up.

 The other day in the park with a blanket of rain pouring over the city.
 I found a damaged red stone brick building housing hundreds of animals.
 Many huddled in a corner together in fear.
 A bird, a white bird fairly large huddled alone near a great gap in the roof.
 The bird stood out to me.
 Not for its off-white color or species nor that it seemed out of place.
 There were plenty of out of place animals around.
 Many homeless horses roam around the city.
 Mostly escaped after the District Attorney office disbanded years ago.
 Within this abandon building I saw all kinds of lizards, eagles, cats, dogs, a few giraffes and even a small baby elephant.
 The way this white bird captured me and left me with was a sense of anticipation.
 I felt Something was coming and soon.
-I felt it told me something but I just forgotten the conversation.
+I felt it told me some bad news but I just forgotten the conversation.
 What did it want?

 I wonder now if the animals were safer than me in my apartment.
 Would they make it another day? would I?
 As the siren repeated its message I clutch my eyelids shut.
 I hope the animals survive another day.